Birding Tours in Rwanda

 HELMETED GUINEAFOWL

-Helmeted Guineafowl is a distinctive spotted game bird easily identified by an upright bony casque on top of the head with electric blue face and red-tipped wattles, this bird species is known to stop traffic with its stubbornness over making way for vehicles and they are commonly spotted in the ground and in large flocks.
+Helmeted Guineafowl is a distinctive spotted game bird easily identified by an upright bony casque on top of the head with an electric blue face and red-tipped wattles, this bird species is known to stop traffic with its stubbornness over making way for vehicles and they are commonly spotted on the ground and in large flocks.
 Helmeted Guineafowl frequent a wide range of grassland, bush country and woodland.

 BARE-FACED GO-AWAY BIRD